Incucyte® Cytotoxicity Assays for Live-Cell Analysis

-A number of cytotoxicity assays involve measurement of cell membrane integrity, either with vital dyes that are excluded from healthy cells, e.g. trypan blue or propidium iodide, or via the release of markers from dying cells (e.g. cellular proteases).
-Metabolic activity measurements, e.g. MTT, LDH or ATP assays are also used to measure cell health and viability.
-However, despite these methods, few if any involve direct counting of the number of dying cells over time.
+A number of cytotoxicity assays involve measurement of cell membrane integrity, either with vital dyes that are excluded from healthy cells (e.g. trypan blue or propidium iodide), or via release of markers from dying cells (e.g. cellular proteases).
+Metabolic activity measurements (e.g. MTT, LDH or ATP assays) are also used to measure cell health and viability.
+Despite these methods, however, few if any involve direct counting of the number of dying cells over time.

 - Incucyte® Cytotox Green Dye - labels dying cells green

 - Incucyte® Cytotox Red Dye - labels dying cells red

 - Incucyte® Cytotox NIR Dye – labels dying cells near-IR